Galway-Mayo Institute of Technology is a member of the Higher Education Access Route (HEAR).

 - You must meet the minimum entry requirements for your chosen course.
 Where the course has fitness to practice and/or fitness to study criteria, these must also be met.

-If you meet all of the above criteria, you may be considered for a reduced-points offer of a place on your chosen course
+If you meet the criteria above, you may be considered for a reduced-points offer of a place on your chosen course

 - GMIT does prioritise offers to HEAR-eligible students who are also eligible for the DARE Scheme (Click here for more details)